lyfofvipin/lyfofvipin.github.io/_posts/c_language/2017-9-09-for-loop-in-c.md

 `expression` : In this part of loop we can write any expression which execute after running body of loop. amd execute each time loop will execute.

-## FLOW-OF-CONTROL-IN-FOR-LOOP :
+## Flow Of Control In For Loop :

-In this loop first of all the initialization part will execute it will execute once then or conditional part will execute after initialization it check every time and if it,s true then loop will execute after checking the condition the flow of loop will move forwarde now the body of loop will execute after running hole body of loop The expression will execute after executing body of loop and after it again the condition will check and loop will flow continually until condition become false.
+In this loop first of all the `initialization` part will execute it will execute once then or `conditional` part will execute after initialization it check every time and if it,s true then loop will execute after checking the condition the flow of loop will move forwarded now the body of loop will execute after running hole body of loop.

+The expression will execute after executing body of loop and after it again the condition will check and loop will flow continually until condition become false.

+## Few More Tips:

+*Empty for loop*: You can have an empty loop body if the task is to simply perform an action without needing to do anything inside the loop.

+for (int i = 0; i < 10; i++);

+*Infinite for loop*: If the condition is always true, you can create an infinite loop.
+For example:

+for (;;) {
+    // Infinite loop - will run forever
+}

 Now ready for a lots of question on for loop.